Membership at Mercy Baptist Church

-- After receiving your application, the elder(s) will interview you about your profession of faith, baptism, and Christian life.
+- After receiving your application, the elder(s) will interview you.

 - The elder(s) will recommend you to the church family for membership, and give them a chance to talk with you about your profession of faith, baptism, and Christian testimony.

-- At a members meeting, the current members and the new members will covenant together using the members covenant.
+7. At that meeting, the current members and the new members will covenant together using the members covenant.

 Get to know the people, ask questions, tell of your conversion to others, learn of their conversion, and keep prayerfully considering whether it’s the Lord’s will for you to join this church!

 Having been born again by the Spirit of God and drawn to faith and repentance in the Lord Jesus Christ, and in light of our baptism in the name of the Father, Son, and Holy Spirit, we now covenant with one another as members of Christ’s body.